 A hypertensive emergency is hypertension that causes target-organ damage; it requires intravenous therapy and hospitalization.

 Target-organ damage includes hypertensive encephalopathy, preeclampsia and eclampsia, acute left ventricular failure with pulmonary edema, myocardial ischemia, acute aortic dissection, and renal failure.

-Do ECG, urinalysis, serum BUN and creatinine, and head CT for patients with neurologic symptoms or signs.
+Do ECG, urinalysis, serum blood urea nitrogen and creatinine measurement, and head CT for patients with neurologic symptoms or signs.

-Reduce MAP by about 20 to 25% over the first hour using a short-acting, titratable IV drug such as clevidipine, nitroglycerin, fenoldopam, nicardipine, or labetalol.
+Reduce mean arterial pressure by about 20 to 25% over the first hour using a short-acting, titratable IV drug such as clevidipine, nitroglycerin, fenoldopam, nicardipine, or labetalol.

-It is not necessary to achieve “normal” BP urgently (especially true in acute stroke).
+It is not necessary to achieve “normal” blood pressure urgently (especially true in acute stroke).

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.